-Wheel offset is the distance from the centerline of the wheel to the mounting face of the hub (the face touching your rotor).
-Traditionally this measurement is measured in millimeters.
+Offset is the distance from the centerline of the wheel to the mounting face of the hub (the face touching your rotor).
+Traditionally this measurement quantified in millimeters.

-What are the three types of wheel offset?
+What are the three types of offset found on wheels?

-Wheel offset comes in three types: zero, positive and negative.
+Offset is measured in three types: zero, positive, and negative.

-Zero offset means the hub mounting surface is directly even with the center of the wheel.
+Zero offset indicates the hub mounting surface is directly even with the centerline of the wheel (SEE PICTURE ABOVE).

-Positive offset is when the hub mounting surface is located towards the face of the wheel in relation to the center line.
-Positive offset is the most common offset found on cars today.
+A positive offset is when the hub mounting surface is located towards the face of the wheel in relation to the centerline (SEE PICTURE ABOVE).
+A positive offset is the most common offset found on cars today.

-Negative offset is when the hub mounting surface is located closer to the inside wheel flange in relation to the center line of the wheel.
-Negative offset wheels are mostly found on trucks and off road vehicles where the wheels stick out past the fenders.
+Negative offset is when the hub mounting surface is located closer to the inside wheel flange in relation to the centerline of the wheel (SEE PICTURE ABOVE).
+Negative offset wheels are mostly found on trucks and off-road vehicles where the wheels stick out past the fenders.

 How can I find the offset of my wheels?

-Most all OEM BMW wheels are marked with an offset marking ET followed by a number.
-ET is a German abbreviation for "Einpresstiefe" or "insertion depth".
-The ET is followed by a number stating the offset in millimeters.
+Most OEM BMW wheels feature a stamped offset marking ET followed by a number.
+"ET" is a German abbreviation for "Einpresstiefe" or "insertion depth".
+A number stating the offset in millimeters follows the "ET" stamping.
 A marking of ET35 has a positive offset of 35mm.
-See image below for clarification.
+See the image below for clarification.

-Wheel offset is of no use to you if you are running stock wheels.
-Knowing and understanding wheel offset comes into play when you are in the market for new wheels.
-Most people just buy wheels based off of looks and stud pattern but often overlook offset as a key factor in installation fit.
+Offset is of no use to you if you are running the factory wheels originally delivered with your vehicle.
+Knowing and understanding wheel offset comes into play when you are in the market for new wheels; even if they original wheels from another model.
+Most people purchase wheels based off of looks and stud pattern but often overlook offset as a key factor in installation fit.

 Too low of an offset and your wheels will hit your fenders, too high of an offset and your wheels will hit your inner suspension components.
 It is important to note that if you are going for a wider wheel but keeping the same offset, you are already moving the wheel face closer to your fender.
 If changing wheel width you have to consider offset for a proper fit.
 Consult with a proper technician or do your research on changing offset before buying an expensive set of wheels.

-Companies make wheel spacers with different offset sizes to allow you to change the offset of your wheel.
+Yes.
+Companies make wheel spacers with varying thicknesses which allow you to change the offset of your wheel quickly and easily.
 The wheel spacers essentially reduce the distance from the center of the wheel to the hub, thus reducing positive offset.
-The lower number positive offset push your wheels out towards the fender or sometimes beyond the fender.
+The lower number positive offset you achieve, you space your wheels out towards the fender or sometimes beyond the fender.